Wednesday, 12 July 2017

 We were in a light-hearted mood as we set off up the road, past the church which was the most interesting building in the village (the eastern end is from the twelfth century, while the facade is a modern mock-up) and out into the fields.

-We descended to Rocles, a modest little place with a Mairie, a school and some cottages, and turned onto a thread of a road which brought us, after half and hour, to an even smaller road leading to a farm (Trapière).
+We descended to Rocles, a modest little place consisting of a Mairie, a school and some cottages, and turned onto a thread of a road which brought us, after half and hour, to an even smaller road leading to a farm (Trapière).

 Here the road veered suddenly to the left, but straight ahead was a track that our map showed as a good short cut.
 It was a well-worn farm track going past fields of sheep, but after a while we came to a rope barrier with a “No Entry” sign.